 The practice provided patients with information to enable them to make informed choices.
-Feedback from patients indicated that they were involved in their treatment and it was fully explained to them.
-Staff described how they involved patients' relatives or carers when required and ensured there was sufficient time to explain fully the care and treatment they were providing in a way patients understood.
+Feedback from patients indicated they were involved in their treatment and it was fully explained to them.
+Staff described to us how they involved patients' relatives or carers when required and ensured there was sufficient time to explain fully the care and treatment they were providing in a way patients understood.
 We were told that the dentists would often draw pictures to illustrate what was involved in different treatment.
-For example, they would draw pictures describing what was involved in root canal treatment.
+For example, they would draw pictures describing what was involved in root canal treatment or the provision of a crown.